s1m0nS/QGIS-Regularize-Building-Footprints/README.md

 The GUI is presented below and the functionality is shown.

-Note that this repo is a work in progress, the expected working version will be published on 24/06/2023.
+Note that this repo is a work in progress, the expected working version will be published soon.

 <p>